Hullow/42/Resources-and-notes/Learning-notes/Programming-notes.md

 ##### History
 - Origin: Linus Torvalds didn't want to write a filesystem and so simply included the filesystem of Minix, a UNIX-like educational OS written by Andrew S. Tanenbaum, which was open source and appropriately licensed for Linus's purposes
 - Minix structures:
-	- boot sector: the sector of a persistant data storage device containing machine code to be loaded into RAM and then executed by a computer system's built-in firmware (e.g. the BIOS).
-Usually the very first sector of the hard disk, regardless of sector size (512 or 4096 bytes) and partitioning flavor (MBR or GPT)
-	-

 ## Linux
 #linux

 ### Security enhancement modules
 #security
 #### SELinux